zenml-io/blog.zenml.io/_posts/2022-03-24-step-operators-training.md

   path: /assets/posts/step-operators-training/clouds.jpg
 ---

-_If you are of a more visual disposition, please check out this blogs [accompanying video tutorial](https://www.youtube.com/watch?v=b5TXRYkdL3w)._
+_If you are of a more visual disposition, please check out this blog's [accompanying video tutorial](https://www.youtube.com/watch?v=b5TXRYkdL3w)._

 # What is a step operator?